-If you receive notice of industrial action, contact your local authority, and your academy trust and/or diocesan representative as appropriate.
-You will need to consult with them about next moves.
+If you receive notice of industrial action, contact your LA, and your academy trust and/or diocesan representative as appropriate.
+You'll need to consult with them about next moves.

 Notify your staff about upcoming strike action, and that participation will result in loss of pay.
 If you have a good idea of the number of staff who will be available, let them know cover arrangements in advance.

-Inform parents as soon as possible about strike action, and what steps you will take to manage it.
+Inform parents and carers as soon as possible about strike action, and what steps you'll take to manage it.

-Take a look at our guidance on communicating with parents, staff and stakeholders about strikes – it includes template letters to send to parents about strikes in your school.
+Take a look at our guidance on communicating with parents, staff and stakeholders about strikes – it includes template letters to send to parents and carers about strikes in your school.

 Who can decide to close the school?